AffixIO/ai-agent-payments-affixio/README.md

-# AffixIO Agentic Demo — Payments for Autonomous AI Agents
+# AffixIO Agentic Demo -  Payments for Autonomous AI Agents

+Demo showing how AI agents perform payments using eligibility verification and cryptographic proofs with the AffixIO API.

 **Agentic AI payments** powered by **zero-knowledge proofs** (ZKPs).
 This demo shows how **autonomous agents**, **multi-agent systems**, and **offline-first** terminals can run secure, verifiable payment flows using the AffixIO API.